-On July 6, 2006, Preston and two other dogs were taken from a home by humane investigators during a drug bust in Akron (OH) under the suspicion they were being used for dogfighting.
+On July 6, 2006, during a drug bust in Akron (OH) Preston and two other dogs were taken from a home by humane investigators under the suspicion they were being used for dogfighting.
 They were brought to the local humane society where they were kept as evidence until the case reached a conclusion.

+Then, on Friday, July 28, 2006 at about 2 o’clock in the afternoon, Shana received a courtesy call from a member of the shelter staff, who informed her that Preston would be put to sleep at 4pm that evening.
 She hung up the phone, drove to the shelter, and begged the Executive Director to give her one more day to find a foster home.

 Part of the Guilty Til Proven Innocent documentary collection, “Introducing Preston” was originally released on September 26, 2011.